reif-is-a-foofie/42/TASKS.md

   `cluster.py` so future upgrades are isolated.
 - Build `recluster_vectors()` that loads all vectors, runs HDBSCAN and updates each payload with `cluster_id`.
 - Optionally generate a UMAP plot saved under `docs/cluster.png`.
-- Provide CLI command `alexandrian recluster` and FastAPI endpoint `/recluster`.
+- Provide CLI command `42 recluster` and FastAPI endpoint `/recluster`.
 - Include unit tests that feed a small set of vectors and assert clusters are returned.

 ## Prompt Builder